 Stem Cell Doctors & Researchers Next Steps

-Next, the researchers will test the process on larger preclinical animal models of spinal traumatic injury that more closely mimic human anatomy and size.
+Next, the researchers will test the process on larger test animals with spinal trauma that are closer to human body shape and size.

 “The goal is to define the optimal cell dosing and timing of cell delivery after spinal injury, which is associated with the best treatment effect,” said Marsala.